ManavvPatel/Trent-Bicycle-Shop/README.md

+# Purpose for this project
+The primary goal of this project was to gain hands-on experience with Java-based web application development using the Spring Boot framework.
+By building a functional system for managing a bicycle shop, I aimed to understand key concepts such as RESTful APIs, database integration, and application configuration.
+This project also helped reinforce my knowledge of backend logic, MVC architecture, and deployment workflows.
+It served as a rudimentary practical foundation for developing maintainable Java applications.

 # Bicycle Shop Management System (Spring Boot + MS SQL Server)

 This is a multi-tier Java-based application designed to manage core operations for a retail bicycle shop.
 It includes modules for managing customers, products, sales, returns, inventory, suppliers, service transactions, and user accounts with role-based access control.